AndroidNextdoor/aws-core-modules-tf/README.md

 # AWS Core Modules

 This is a collection of Terraform "core" modules I would consider to be building blocks of every reasonable AWS account setup.
-Please refer to to the [AWS Kickstarter](https://github.com/moritzheiber/aws-kickstarter) to see their application.
+Please refer to the [AWS Kickstarter Pro](https://github.com/AndroidNextdoor/aws-kickstarter) to see their application.

 Contributions are more than welcome and encouraged!